iansheret/TMProof/README.md

-# AutoProof
+# TMProof

 ### What is it?

-Autoproof is a simple tool for getting guaranteed performance from MATLAB numerics code.
+TMProof is a simple tool for getting guaranteed performance from MATLAB numerics code.
 You can use it to:

 * Prove that code can never return Inf or NaN, or more generally can never return values outside specified bounds.

 * Get accuracy and time bounds on code which uses unsafe algorithms like Newton-Raphson.

 * Automate code generation, with a guarantee that the output meets accuracy and execution speed requirements.

+Under the hood, TMProof uses Taylor Models to guarantee rigorous proofs.

 ### Quick tour
 Lets warm up by proving something obvious.
 Start by defining a simple function: